 Three types of orbits are of particular interest: low Earth orbits (LEO), which goes up to about 2000 km; medium Earth orbits (MEO), which are between LEO and GEO (see below); and geostationary Earth orbits (GEO), which are at 42 164 km.
 Hardly any satellites orbit Earth above GEO (with one notable exception, which will be discussed later).

-Most satellites in LEO orbit above 300 km, where the reduced atmospheric drag make it possible to maintain a reasonably stable altitude without spending too much fuel on orbital maintenance.
+Most satellites in LEO orbits above 300 km, where the reduced atmospheric drag makes it possible to maintain a reasonably stable altitude without spending too much fuel on orbital maintenance.
 Nonetheless, periodic burns are needed.
 The International Space Station (ISS) orbits at 350–400 km, and its altitude is chosen as a trade-off between the cost of reaching orbit and the fuel needed to be transported for altitude maintenance.
 The ISS has an inclination of about 52 degrees, making it easier to reach from the USA and Russia which frequently send cargo and astronauts.
 Above 500–600 km the atmospheric drag is negligible, allowing satellites to stay in orbit for years without ever needing to compensate for the drag.

 Another important orbit is at about 20 000 km of altitude (orbital period of approx. 12 hours), where most global navigation satellite system constellations are found.

 The last satellite orbit we will discuss is not an orbit that satellites operate in, but merely a way of transportation to its final orbit.
 This orbit is called a Hohmann orbit, see figure 2.
 Imagine a satellite launched into a circular orbit of 350 km altitude.
 The satellite is intended to reach a circular orbit with an altitude of 5000 km.
-The satellite at 350 km altitude increases its orbit with a change in velocity of and this changes the orbit to an elliptical orbit with perigee at 350 km and apogee at 5000 km since
+The satellite at 350 km altitude increases its orbit with a change in velocity of and this changes the orbit to an elliptical orbit with perigee at 350 km and apogee at 5000 km since is carefully calculated in advance.
+After half an orbital period the satellite reaches the apogee, where it does a second burn with to change the orbit once again to a circular orbit.
+See figure 2.

 See how astronauts reach the ISS in this video:

-GTO has a semi-major axis of Using the energy conservation formula
+GTO has a semi-major axis of Using the energy conservation formula , we can write

 For an apogee at , we find the velocity